CIS565-Fall-2014/Project3-Pathtracer/README.md

 ![](windows/Project3-Pathtracer/Project3-Pathtracer/Best3_Depth_and_Camera_moving.bmp)
 [![ScreenShot](windows/Project3-Pathtracer/Project3-Pathtracer/YoutubeThumbnail.png)] (http://www.youtube.com/embed/RtjJXwnUBZo)

+##Compare to CPU Ray Tracer
+There are tons of advantages this rendered has over the CPU raytracer, such as
+* Much faster!
+* Real-time Rendering
+* Global Illumination ( Color Bleeding, Soft Shadow, & Caustics! )
+* Realistic Rendering ( BRDF )
+*

 ## SCENE FORMAT
+In order to use my program, "FOCAL" and "APERTURE" MUST be specified for camera in the scene file, though depth of field may not be turned on.
+This is to ensure correctness of reading in scene txt file.
 I have some scene files that are interesting to render:
 * sampleScene.txt
-I modified the original file and in current version, there is diffuse item, highly reflective item, glass item.
-WIHOUT depth of field.
+Original file
 * myScene.txt
-Everything same as "sampleScene" except this one INCLUDES depth of field.
-In order to render this one, remember to turn on "DEPTH_OF_FIELD" in both "raytracerKernel.h" and "scene.h", and specify "FOCAL" and "APERTURE" before "frame" for camera in the scene txt file.
+There is diffuse item, highly reflective item, glass item, depth of field. with only one cube for Anti-Aliasing test
+* myScene1.txt
+Demonstrating basic materials - diffuse, reflection, and refraction
 * myScene2.txt
 Diamond obj with white glass material
 * myScene3.txt
 Crystal obj with blue glass material